Vol. 65

 1. Yu, J. J. and X. Q. Sheng, "Scattering from 3-D targets in the subsurface using MOM," Journal of Electronics and Information Technology, Vol. 28, No. 5, 950-954, 2006.

-3. Ge, D. B. and Y. B. Yan, Finite-difference Time-domain Method for Electromagnetic Waves, Xidian University Press, Xi’an, 2011.
+3. Ge, D. B. and Y. B. Yan, Finite-difference Time-domain Method for Electromagnetic Waves, Xidian University Press, 2011.

 4. Yoshida, K., N. Nishimura, et al. "Application of new fast multipole boundary integral equation method to crack problems in 3D," Engineering Analysis with Boundary Elements, Vol. 25, No. 3, 239-247, 2001.